lyndajungcoder/PortfolioWebsiteT1A2/README.md

 The website was designed, developed, and deployed using the following tools and languages:

 * Figma: Figma was used to create the sitemap and the wireframes
 * Github: For the project management and the verson control
+* Visual Studio Code: to create the source code for the website in HTML, CSS & Javascript
+* Visual Studio Code: for the Markdown to write the README
+* Netlify: The deployment of the website
+* Adobe: For the editing of images
+* Canva: For the presentation creation